Wisconsin school bans Miley Cyrus, Dolly Parton duet from class concert

 Students at Heyer Elementary School in Waukesha had prepared a rendition of "Rainbowland" for their spring concert, but school officials struck the song from the lineup last week.
 Parents in the district say the decision was made because the song encourages LGBTQ acceptance and references rainbows.

-Superintendent James Sebert, who did not immediately return a call on Monday, confirmed to Fox6 that administrators had removed "Rainbowland" from the first-grade concert because it might not be "appropriate for the age and maturity level of the students."
+Superintendent James Sebert, who did not immediately return a call on Monday, confirmed to WITI-TV in Milwaukee that administrators had removed "Rainbowland" from the first-grade concert because it might not be "appropriate for the age and maturity level of the students."
 He also cited a school board policy against raising controversial issues in classrooms.

 Administrators at a Waukesha elementary school aren't letting a first-grade class perform "Rainbowland," a duet featuring Dolly Parton and Miley Cyrus.